khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   1. Solid state drive (SSD) backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS.
   2. Hard disk drive (HDD) backed volumes optimized for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS.
 - You can't use st1 or sc1 EBS volumes as root volumes.

+### Volume Type
+- Provisioned *IOPS SSD (io1)* volumes are designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency
+- Unlike *gp2*, which uses a bucket and credit model to calculate performance, an io1 volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers the provisioned performance 99.9 percent of the time.

+- *General Purpose SSD (gp2)* volumes offer cost-effective storage that is ideal for a broad range of workloads.
+These volumes deliver single-digit millisecond latencies and the ability to burst to 3,000 IOPS for an extended duration.
+Between a minimum of 100 IOPS (at 33.33 GiB and below) and a maximum of 16,000 IOPS (at 5,334 GiB and above), baseline performance scales linearly at 3 IOPS per GiB of volume size.
+AWS designs gp2 volumes to deliver a provisioned performance of 99% uptime.
+A gp2 volume can range in size from 1 GiB to 16 TiB.

+Therefore, gp2 is the right choice as it is more cost-effective than io1, and it also allows a burst in performance when needed.
 ## EFS
 ![](https://d1.awsstatic.com/r2018/b/EFS/product-page-diagram-Amazon-EFS-Launch_How-It-Works.cf947858f0ef3557b9fc14077bdf3f65b3f9ff43.png)
 - Provides a simple, scalable, fully managed *Elastic NFS file system* for use with